Person/relationship

 Dreaming About Being Found: Meaning, Psychology & Symbolism

-Dreams of being found often reflect a desire for connection and acceptance.
+Dreams of being found may reflect feelings of vulnerability, recognition, or a desire for connection.

 Written by: DreamMeaning Editorial Team